softvisio/vuex/README.md

 ## Using with Vue3

-Store class behaves as `vue3` plugin.
+Store class has `vue3` plugin interface.
 Install store to your `vue3` application:

 ```js
 import MyStore from "@stores/my-store.js";